1987 Louis Vuitton Cup: Courageous Challenge (USA)

 From the Yale Corinthian Yacht Club, sailing Courageous, winner of the America's Cup in 1974 and 1977.
 The boat had been heavily redesigned and updated to make her more competitive for the 1987 campaign.
 Unfortunately she was largely outclassed by the competition, winning just one race (over Challenge France) but losing to the major contenders by eight to ten minutes an outing.
 The team withdrew from the Cup before the end of the first round.

 The afterguard included Dave Vietor, Warwick Tomkins and Mike Buonvino.

 Consorzio Italia (Italy)

 From Yacht Club Italiano, the Consorzio Italia syndicate was backed by Gucci.
 The syndicate was inspired by the success of Azzurra in 1983 and began by purchasing Victory '83 to give them a bench mark.
-The boats were skippered by Flavio Scala and Aldo Migliaccio, with Italophile Rod Davis in the afterguard alongside Tommasso Chief and Stefano Roberti.
+The boats were skippered by Flavio Scala and Aldo Migliaccio, with Italophile Rod Davis in the afterguard alongside Tommaso Chieffi and Stefano Roberti.
 Italia II was seriously damaged during its launch but was repaired in time for the Cup.